Subject Leader: Ms Ostler

 Spirited Arts 2018

 Following the success of Jenna Whinney and Isabella Morretto in last year’s Spirited Arts competition, we submitted another wonderful set of entries this year.
-We await the results.

 We explored the questions, “What is peace?” and “Where can we find peace?”